Rosebank College Crest

 We will introduce students in Year 5 from Term 1, 2027 and Year 6 from 2028.

 If you are currently on the 2029 waitlist you do not need to do anything.
 The College will contact you to further outline your enrolment options.
+If you are currently on the 2029 waitlist you do not need to do anything.
+The College will contact you to further outline your enrolment options.
+The same enrolment criteria will apply for Year 5 as it does for all new students looking to enrol at Rosebank.

 Your child’s enrolment will not be affected if you choose not to start in Year 5.
 The same enrolment criteria will apply for Year 5 as it does for all new students looking to enrol at Rosebank.